Lesson 7 Introduction

 “Type” of the 8 Milestones:

-“10…Jesse made SEVEN of his sons to pass before Samuel.
+“Jesse made SEVEN of his sons to pass before Samuel.
 And Samuel said unto Jesse, THE LORD HATH NOT CHOSEN THESE.
-11. And Samuel said unto Jesse, Are here all thy children?
-And he said, There remaineth yet the youngest [David, the eighth]…” — 1 Samuel 16 KJV
+And Samuel said unto Jesse, are here all thy children?
+And he said, there remaineth yet the youngest [David, the eighth].” — 1 Samuel 16:10 – 11 (KJV)

-“Therefore if any man be [growing] in Christ, he is [becoming] a new creature [at each milestone]: old things are passed away; behold, all things are become new.” — 2 Corinthians 5:17 KJV
+“Therefore if any man is [growing] in Christ, he is [becoming] a new creature [at each milestone]: old things are passed away.
+Behold, all things have become new.” — 2 Corinthians 5:17 (KJV)

 “Type” of the 8 Milestones:

-“25.
-Now there were seven brothers AMONG US [translated “with us” in Youngs Literal Translation…which hints that in a way we are the seven brothers…a different one at different stages of growth…at different milestones].
-The first one married and died, and since he had no children [son/heir birthed as a firstfruits in the fullness of Christ], he left his wife to his brother.
-26. The same thing happened to the second and third brother, right on down to the seventh.
-27. Finally, the woman died.
-28. Now then, at the resurrection, whose wife will she be of the seven, since all of them were married to her?”
-29. Jesus replied, “You are in error because you do not know the Scriptures or THE POWER OF GOD.
-At the resurrection people will neither marry nor be given in marriage [they will no longer be married to a woman who represents the flesh nature]; they will be like the angels in heaven [in a higher place spiritually where they are changed from an earthly flesh nature man into a heavenly spirit nature man…a new man…a Son in the image of Jesus Christ].” — Matthew 25 NIV
+Jesus replied, “You are in error because you do not know the Scriptures or THE POWER OF GOD.
+At the resurrection, people will neither marry nor be given in marriage [they will no longer be married to a woman who represents the flesh nature].
+They will be like the angels in heaven [in a higher place spiritually where they are changed from an earthly flesh nature man into a heavenly spirit nature man, a new man, a Son in the image of Jesus Christ].” — Matthew 25:25 – 30 (NIV)

-Carrying this thought further let’s take a close look at seven other women.
+Carrying this thought further let’s take a close look at seven other women in this Scripture:

-“1.
-In that day SEVEN WOMEN WILL TAKE HOLD OF ONE MAN and say, “WE WILL EAT OUR OWN FOOD AND PROVIDE OUR OWN CLOTHES; ONLY LET US BE CALLED BY YOUR NAME…4.
-The Lord will wash away the filth of the women of Zion;…by a spirit of judgment and a spirit of fire.
-5. THEN the LORD will create over all of Mount Zion and OVER THOSE WHO ASSEMBLE THERE [this is the assembly that we seek to be a part of!]
-A CLOUD of smoke by day and a glow of flaming fire by night;” — Isaiah 4 NIV
+“On that day SEVEN WOMEN WILL TAKE HOLD OF ONE MAN and say, “WE WILL EAT OUR OWN FOOD AND PROVIDE OUR OWN CLOTHES; ONLY LET US BE CALLED BY YOUR NAME.
+The Lord will wash away the filth of the women of Zion by a spirit of judgment and a spirit of fire.
+THEN, the LORD will create over all of Mount Zion and OVER THOSE WHO ASSEMBLE THERE [this is the assembly that we seek to be a part of!]
+A CLOUD of smoke by day and a glow of flaming fire by night;” — Isaiah 4:1-5 (NIV)

 “Type” of the 8 Milestones:

-Now this woman is the part of you that still wants its own life…its own self-rule…its own identity…its own way.
-We are married to her!
-She is a part of us!
 What other food do you think this woman likes to keep in the cupboard?
-She still wants the freedom to eat from the Tree of the Knowledge of Good & Evil!
+She still wants the freedom to eat from the Tree of the Knowledge of Good and Evil.
 She wants to keep the freedom to decide what she wants to do and what she doesn’t care to do.
-But the man she is married to prefers to feed on Christ.
+The man she is married to prefers to feed on Christ.
 He eats from the Tree of Life.

 Here are a few of the many “types” of our flesh nature departing fully during the 7th stage:

-Nebuchadnezzar had a beast nature till he had passed thru 7 years (Daniel 4:16-34).
+- Nebuchadnezzar had a beast nature until he had passed through seven years (Daniel 4:16-34).

 “Type” of the 8 Milestones: